-Symbol Meaning === Direct current ~ Alternating current $\overline{}$ Direct current and alternating current = Ground connection A grounded terminal which, as far as the operator is concerned, is grounded via a grounding system.
-Potential equalization connection (PE: protective earth) Ground terminals that must be connected to ground prior to establish connections.
-The ground terminals are located on the interior and exterior of the device: Interior ground terminal: potential equalization is connected to the supply network.
-Exterior ground terminal: device is connected to the plant grounding system.
+Symbol Meaning Direct current $\sim$ Alternating current $\sim$ Direct current and alternating current + Ground connection A grounded terminal which, as far as the operator is concerned, is grounded via a grounding system.
+Potential equalization connection (PE: protective earth) Ground terminals that must be connected to ground prior to establishing any other connections.
+The ground terminals are located on the interior and exterior of the device:Interior ground terminal: potential equalization is connected to the supply network.Exterior ground terminal: device is connected to the plant grounding system.